Why Your Teen Needs a Summer Job

 No, it’s not a prestigious (unpaid) internship, but working at the ice cream shop/ clothing store/ mowing lawns is real work experience.
+And looks good on that resume.
 Many employers would rather hire someone with actual work experience than someone with a degree, but no work history.

 Also, your child’s manager is her first reference.
 A good impression now will help will help your teen get other jobs down the line.
 It’s really never too early to network.

 And if your teen is worried about what to write that college essay about, the admissions officers would much rather hear about his summer job than yet another mission trip to Latin America.
 Seriously.